 A SMART Health Card has a 2D barcode (QR code) and may look something like this; see image below.
 Although the other information on your SMART Health Card may vary based on your individual records, most will have the SMART logo.

 You can keep your SMART Health Card as a record of your vaccination history and/or test results.
-You can also choose to share it with others if you want to show them this information.
+You can also choose to share it with others (such as your doctor or a specialist your doctor refers you to or schools and other venues requiring immunization for admittance) if you want or need to show them this information.